Singh-Prakash07/Notes/Start with Pyspark/05_install_pyspark.md

 **Conclusion:** For most modern Spark applications, especially with structured data, the **DataFrame API** and **Spark SQL** are the go-to tools.
 They offer the best balance of performance, ease of use, and readability.
 The RDD API is reserved for highly specialized use cases that require manual control over the data distribution and processing.

-# Apache Spark Data Structures: DataFrame vs. Spark Table
+### Apache Spark Data Structures: DataFrame vs. Spark Table

-This note provides a comprehensive comparison between **Spark DataFrames** and **Spark Tables**, which are two fundamental ways to work with structured data in Apache Spark and Spark SQL.
-While they represent the same data, their functionality and primary use cases differ.
++ While they represent the same data, their functionality and primary use cases differ.

 ---

-## 1. Spark DataFrame
+### 1. Spark DataFrame

 A **DataFrame** is the primary programming abstraction in Spark SQL.
 It is an **in-memory, code-centric** representation of structured data.